LiberTang0/odoo-fhir/How-to.md

 * (Optional) Edit the file to change parameters: ```sudo nano odoo-install.sh```
 * Save changes and then make the file executable: ```sudo chmod +x odoo-install.sh```
 * Execute the script to install Odoo: ```./odoo-install.sh```
+* When prompted, enter your GitHub username and password to download the enterprise package.

 #Linux